JoshuaColicchio/ColicchioIntegration/README.md

 # ColicchioIntegration
 Joshua Colicchio Integration Project for COP 2006

 Disclaimer - Git says there are two contributers, but they're both me.
 My home computer was logged into my old git account when I pulled the repository, and I didn't catch it until recently.
 So half of the commits are from my official account, and the other half are from my original account.
 I didn't want you to see that and think I've got another guy writing this for me.

+Please grade the master branch.
+The other branches are more or less experimental versions I was playing around with.

 Integration Trello Board:
 https://trello.com/b/4YxiDFdp